tytydraco/yessleep/out/Devils_Due_Sympathy_for_the_Devil_Parts_34.md

   While only one day had passed since they made that ill-fated trip to the county fair, the burdens of decades of pain still lingered just out of the reach of their memories.
 Though their conscious minds were fully aware of the happy times that came before that night out on the town, whatever happened to them during their time away had stolen a significant piece of their souls.

+•

+  Malphas just looked at me when his story came to a close.
+I was stunned by what he told me, unable to form a coherent thought, let alone anything to say to all of this.

-  "Those missing parts, Michael, are what we are now in search of.
-What remains of you father; what is now bonded with this compass, desperately wants back what it has lost."
+  "Those missing parts, Michael, are what we are now in search of," he said, still glaring at me, "What remains of you father; what is now bonded with this compass, desperately wants back what it has lost."

   I had no words to offer.
 Could this be true?
 My agonizing childhood, the loss of my beloved brother, and all of the years of suffering; were all due to that God-forsaken building!?